Monoclonal gammopathy of undetermined significance (MGUS)

 Preparing for an appointment

-Your health care provider might refer you to someone who specializes in blood disorders, also known as a hematologist.
+Your healthcare professional may refer you to a doctor who specializes in blood conditions, called a hematologist.

 Here's information to help you get ready for your appointment.